Incoming Application Process

 - Direct Deposit.
 If you qualify for a refund, the fastest way to get your refund will be through direct deposit.
 Incoming students will receive instructions for setting up direct deposit from the Office of Financial Aid.

 We strongly encourage all students to minimize their borrowing.
 Once the school year begins, you may make changes to your borrowing at any time up until 2 weeks prior to the end of the school year.
 Please be aware that decreasing or canceling your loans may require you to make a payment to the university.

 - Decreasing Your Loans.
 After you accept your award package, you may decrease your loans at any time before it has disbursed.
-If you wish to do so, you will need to complete the Loan Revision Form and email the form to email@example.com or fax it to (773) 834-5412.
-You may also drop the form off at the Financial Aid Office, 924 East 57th Street, 104W, or send it by regular mail.
+If you wish to do so, you will need to complete the Loan Revision Form and email the form to firstname.lastname@example.org or fax it to (773) 834-5412.
+You may also drop the form off at the Financial Aid Office at 924 East 57th Street, Room 104W, or send it by regular mail.